basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Mathematics/Geometry.md

 * **Determine if a point lies in a line** substitute the values of the point  into the equation of the line y=mx+b, where m & b are known, then If the point satisfies the equation of the line (results in a true equality), then the point is on the line, If you want to know whether the point (x,y)(x,y) is "in between" the two endpoints, make sure that  x1 ≤ x≤ x2 and y1 ≤ y ≤ y2.
 ### Algorithms
 * **Points To Line** You have two points and want to  compute the required line equation
    * Find the slope, m = ∆y / ∆x
-   * If the line is vertical then the slope is undifend, then the equation would be x = x constant, **Special case**
+   * If the line is vertical then the slope is undefined, then the equation would be x = x constant, **Special case**
    * If the line is horizontal then the slope is zero, then the equation would be y = y constant
    * Put the slope and one point into the "Point-Slope Formula y - y1 = m(x - x1)
    * Simplify to get the line equation ax + by + c